Chapter 17.39

 1. Perimeter fencing utilized along public streets shall be constructed of decorative iron, pre-painted welded steel, stone, or wood pickets or a combination of such materials.
 Chain-link fencing is prohibited.

-2. The height of solid fencing between private yards and common open spaces shall be limited to four and one-half feet in height.
+2. The height of solid fencing between private yards and common open spaces shall be limited to forty-two inches in height.

 3. Screen rooftop equipment (solar panels are exempt) from visibility.
 The point of view for determining visibility shall be five feet above grade at a distance of two hundred feet.